damnhandy/Handy-URI-Templates/README.md

 Usage with the [Apache HTTP Client](http://hc.apache.org/httpcomponents-client-ga/index.html) is just as similar.

+## Supported Value Types

+While the `set()` method accepts any Java object, the following Java types are preferred:

+* primitive and Object types such as:
+  * int & Integer
+  * double & Double
+  * char & Character
+  * float & Float
+  * double & Double
+  * short & Short
+  * long & Long
+* Arrays of the above types
+* java.util.List<Object>
+* java.util.Map<String, Object>
+* java.util.Date.
+Dates will be formted using the templates default formatter.
+* Anything with a `toString()` method

+Values that are not strings are rendered into the URI by calling its `toString()` method.
+Java objects can be treated as composite objects (as name/value pairs) when the variable specifies the explode modifier (see Composite Value below).
+A `char[]` or `Character[]` array will be treated as String.
+A multi dimensional character array will be treated as a List of Strings.

+## Unsupported Value Types

+The template processor will not accept the following types of value combinations:

+* with the exception of character arrays, multi dimensional arrays are not supported.
+* Collections of Collections
+* Maps that have values of type

+If you need such data structures in a URI, consider implementing your own `VarExploder` to handle this use case.

 ## Composite Values

-The URI Template spec supports [composite values](http://tools.ietf.org/html/rfc6570#section-2.4.2) where the variable may be a list of values an associative array of (name, value) pairs.
-Handy URI templates always treats lists as java.util.List and name/value pairs as a java.util.Map.
+The URI Template spec supports [composite values](http://tools.ietf.org/html/rfc6570#section-2.4.2) where the variable may be a list of values of an associative array of (name, value) pairs.
+The template processor always treats lists as java.util.List and name/value pairs as a java.util.Map.
+Lists and Maps work with any supported type that is not anoth List, Map, or array.

 ## POJOs as Composite Values

-A `VarExploder` is invoked when an explode modifier "*" is encountered within a variable name within a URI template expression and the replacement value is a complex type, such a some type of POJO.
-For most use cases, the `DefaultVarExplode`r will be sufficient.
-Please refer to the `DefaultVarExploder` JavaDoc for more details on how it works.

-Should the `DefaultVarExploder` not be suitable for your needs, custom `VarExploder` implementations can be added by rolling your own implementation.
-A custom VarExploder implementation can be registered in one of two ways.
-By wrapping your object in your VarExploder:

-	UriTemplate.fromExpression("/mapper{?address*}").set("address", new MyCustomVarExploder(address)).expand();

-Note: VarExploder implementations are ONLY invoked when the explode modifier "*" is declared in the URI Template expression.
-If the variable declaration does not specify the explode modifier, an exception is raised.
+The template process can treat simple Java objects as composite value.
+When a POJO is set on a template variable and the variable specifies the an explode modifier "*", a `VarExploder` is invoked.
+The purpose of the `VarExploder` is to expose the object properties as name/value pairs.

+For most use cases, the `DefaultVarExploder` should be sufficient.
 The DefaultVarExploder is a VarExploder implementation that takes in a Java object and extracts the properties for use in a URI Template.
 Given the following URI template expression:

 	/mapper{?address*}